-The PHA will make utility reimbursements to the family.
-Families are required to set up an account to receive payments electronically.
+The PHA will make utility reimbursements directly to the family.
+Families with accounts will be paid monthly.
 When a family cannot open an account, a manual check will be issued quarterly, as long as the dollar amount is equal to or greater than \$10.